kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Projection

-The Projection takes in a relation and generates a relation with tuples that contain only specified attributes.
+The Projection takes a relation and outputs a relation with specified attributes.
 We can rearrange the attributes' ordering in the input relation and manipulate the values.

 Syntax: $\pi_{A1,A2,...,An}(R)$